the-reno/the-reno.github.io/Science/complexity-of-prediction-edit.md

 The movement looked almost identical.
 The result was not.

-Maybe prediction was not about repeating the exact outcome.
+i then realized the prediction was not about repeating everything.
 Maybe there was something else.

----

-## Probability

-Later I learned that uncertainty does not mean absence of patterns.
+then i learn probabilities.

 A dice has six sides.
-Stable rules.
-Known probabilities.
+repeting the process in the same way or just rolling doesnt affect the probablity of a event. but we can predict what the randonwness can give us.

 Probability: